We know that leaving a gift in your Will is a very important and personal decision to make.

 Yes, it is as simple as adding an amendment or Codicil to your existing Will.
 Please contact your solicitor or Trustee Company and they will assist you with this.

 You can tell us you’ve included a gift in your Will if you want to.
 We’d love to hear from you, if that’s what you choose, so we can thank you for your thoughtfulness.
 All information you share with us is strictly confidential.
-By letting us know, you become part of The Purple Teddy Club and will be invited to occasional special events, along with receiving other information and opportunities to see our work in action.
+By letting us know, you will be invited to occasional special events, along with receiving other information and opportunities to see our work in action.

 This is a personal decision for you to make, but we do suggest letting your family know of your wishes ahead of time.
 Discussing your wishes with your loved ones means you can explain your decisions and answer any questions they have.